0xfederama/connection-analyzer/README.md

 If you want to execute the script every time you turn on your computer (or your raspberrypi) you just have to `todo`.

 # Customization

 You can customize the script as you want.
 The first thing that you can customize is the email (row 9): if you don't want to receive an email leave the field as it is, otherwise write your own email.
 If you don't want to receive emails, **only** change this field.
 You can customize also the value of the hours (row 10).
 With a default value of 6, you will receive an email every 6 hours.
 After 8 hours, the dictionary will be reset to default values, in order to see if, in a 6-hour span, the connection have had problems (otherwise, the average in a long span of hours will flatten the curve).
+Since the json file is never read by the program, if you change the values of the json it doesnt affect the program.

+# How to check internet speed values

+When you want to check the latest values of your internet speed, you can view the json file stored in `~/.config/connection-analyzer`.
+That file will be overwritten the next time that you internet speed is tested (in 15 minutes).
+If you want to save a file, you can just change the name of the json file that you don't want to be overwritten.